Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Background and Related Work

 Following the definitions in~\cite{jagielski2020high}, in a \textbf{fidelity} attack, the adversary aims to create a surrogate model that learns the decision boundary of the target as faithfully as possible, including the errors that the target makes.
 These surrogate models can be used later in other tasks, such as generating adversarial samples.
 In a \textbf{task accuracy} attack, the adversary aims to construct a surrogate model that performs equally well \textit{or better} than the target model in a specific task such as image or malware classification.
 The attacker's ultimate goal affects the selection of the thief dataset, the metrics for a successful attack, and the attack strategy itself.

-One of the first model extraction attacks was proposed by Tramer et al.~\cite{tramer2016stealing}, where the authors showed that it is possible to fully reconstruct a linear binary classifier by using enough queries that allow the model parameters to be computed by solving a system of equations.
+One of the first model extraction attacks was proposed by Tramer et al.~\cite{tramer2016stealing}, where the authors showed that it is possible to fully reconstruct a linear binary classifier by using enough queries to allow the model parameters to be computed by solving a system of equations.
 Using randomly generated thief datasets, they also proposed approximate attacks against decision trees, shallow neural networks, and SVMs.

-Other types of learning attacks test the use of thief datasets that are related to the original domain or that are not related.
+Other learning attacks test the use of thief datasets that are related to the original domain or not.
 The CopyCat attack~\cite{correia2018copycat} showed that it is possible to steal a convolutional network that performs image classification using both types of thief datasets.
 The Knock-off attack~\cite{orekondy2019knockoff} proposed the use of reinforcement learning to select samples from a thief dataset that would make the attack as query efficient as possible.
-The attack was tested against image classifiers, and it used both types of thief datasets to construct the thief dataset.
+The attack was tested against image classifiers and used both types of thief datasets to construct the thief dataset.

 A model extraction attack shares many similarities with active learning, where there is an oracle function that provides labels for each sample when queried.
 Labeling is usually a costly function and may or may not involve a human.
 The active learner queries the oracle to get labels for the samples, which are then used to train a model for a given task.
 Defining a strategy to select the best samples that make the learning as efficient as possible is part of the active learning algorithm.